Buddy Clements (BM Performance, Tuba, '77, MM Performance, Tuba, '79)

 Currently, she volunteers as the Assistant Coordinator for the Certificate of Merit Council, and is on the Executive Board of her local MTAC Branch.
 Julie is a member of the University of Redlands Piano Alumni Advisory Board, and teaches theory at the University of Redlands Summer Piano Camp.
-Julie is also working on an Advanced Placement theory book that she hopes to have ready for distribution by summer of 2010.
+Julie also recently published an Advanced Placement theory book.

 Lysbet (Jenkins) Murray (BM Education, '77)

 Lysbet Murray taught middle school choirs for about 6 years in Plano, TX, and directed the Plano Civic Chorus and Lake Cities Chorus during her time in Texas.
 Currently, she directs the children's choirs at Newark UMC in Delaware, sings in the adult choir, and sings in the University's town and gown choir, Schola Cantorum, under the incredibly fine direction of California native Paul Head.

 Lysbet works at the University as associate director of the Academic Enrichment Center.
 Her job involves assisting students who are having difficulties in their classes (helping them with the transition to college, study strategies challenges, etc.), as well as creating workshops, managing our website, and various other fun stuff.